aviaryan/pop-places-patna/README.md

 # Popular places in Patna

-## Features

-* Uses a very lightweight and optimized Webpack build.

 ## Running

-To run this project now, you can just open `index.html` and it will work.
+To run this project now, you can just open `index.html` and it will work as the build has been already done.
-Keys have been already setup when the build was done.
+Foursquare keys have been setup in this build.

 ## Development setup

-* Setup keys in `js/secret.js`.
+* Setup [Foursquare](https://foursquare.com/) credentials in `js/secret.js`.

 * Then run the following -